The Buddha: Samsara

-This cycle of becoming is characterized by dukkha, commonly referred to as "suffering," dukkha is more aptly rendered as "unsatisfactoriness" or "unease."
+This cycle of becoming is characterised by dukkha, commonly referred to as "suffering", dukkha is more aptly rendered as "unsatisfactoriness" or "unease".
 It is the unsatisfactoriness and unease that comes with a life dictated by automatic responses and habituated selfishness, and the unsatifacories of expecting enduring happiness from things which are impermanent, unstable and thus unreliable.
 The ultimate noble goal should be liberation from this cycle.

-Samsara is dictated by karma, which is an impersonal natural law, similar to how certain seeds produce certain plants and fruits..Karma is not the only cause for one's conditions, as the Buddha listed various physical and environmental causes alongside karma.
+Samsara is dictated by karma, which is an impersonal natural law, similar to how certain seeds produce certain plants and fruits.
+Karma is not the only cause for one's conditions, as the Buddha listed various physical and environmental causes alongside karma.
 The Buddha's teaching of karma differed to that of the Jains and Brahmins, in that on his view, karma is primarily mental intention (as opposed to mainly physical action or ritual acts).
 The Buddha is reported to have said "By karma I mean intention."
-Richard Gombrich summarizes the Buddha's view of karma as follows: "all thoughts, words, and deeds derive their moral value, positive or negative, from the intention behind them."
+Richard Gombrich summarises the Buddha's view of karma as follows: "all thoughts, words, and deeds derive their moral value, positive or negative, from the intention behind them".